ChangL88/Frontend_Mentor_projects/expenses-chart-component-main/README.md

 # Frontend Mentor - Expenses chart component solution

-This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/expenses-chart-component-e7yJBUdjwt).
+This is a solution to the [Expenses Chart Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/expenses-chart-component-e7yJBUdjwt).

 ## Description